ACCORDSD2VDEV/VDW/VDW3_3/For Site Deployment/0_ReadMe.txt

 	Script file that will create the tables where the ETL processes will load data.
 Even if data will not be loaded into the tables by the ETL process, it is still recommended that the tables still be created to help prevent query errors in future queries.

+	With 3.3, there are new PRO tables for certain surveys to be included in the VDW.
+To properly query these tables, you must do one of the following:

+	Option 1: Run the 2a_Pro_Surveys.sql and 2b_Pro_Questions.sql scrpts

+	Option 2: Import the 2a_Pro_Surveys.csv to the PRO_SURVEYS table and 2b_Pro_Questions.csv PRO_QUESTIONS table.

+	This is nessary so data can be queried in a standard way from these tables as well as the PRO_RESPONSES table.

 Step 3 - 3_Census_Demog
 	You have two options to load the data for the CENSUS_DEMOG table.